Dedicated to Helping Dog Bite Victims

 Group A Streptococcal Infections

 Streptococcus is a type of bacteria that enters the body, often causing an infection in the skin or throat.
-Streptococcal can result in dizziness, fever, skin blistering, nausea, or vomiting.
+Streptococcal infections can result in dizziness, fever, skin blistering, nausea, or vomiting.
 Infections can range from mild to severe.

 Staphylococcal Infection